kylegregory/EmmaSharp/README.md

 ### Sample Usage

-The examples below show how to have your application initiate and outbound phone call and send an SMS message using the Twilio .NET helper library:
+The examples below show how to have your application pull all account fields on the Emma API.
+An optional parameter is inlcuded to show all fields, inlcuded those that were deleted:

     using EmmaSharp;
     var emmasharp = new EmmaApi("publicKey", "privateKey", "accountId");